Coronavirus latest: Spain to go into partial lockdown over coronavirus | DW | 14.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+20:18 All shops except those selling food, medication, and other basic necessities, will be closed in Spain, says the country's prime minister.

+20:16 The Spanish government has banned going out except for people traveling to work, buying food, or have an urgent reason to leave their homes.

-20:03 Spain confirms that the country will go into partial lockdown over coronavirus.
+20:03 Spain has stepped up its isolation measures on Saturday evening, declaring that the entire country country will go into partial lockdown.

 19:16 France will keep grocery stores, pharmacies and tobacco shops open amid a wide-reaching shutdown, said French Prime Minister Edouard Philippe, while also urging business to switch to "large-scale teleworking."
 Nationwide municipal elections scheduled for Sunday are also set to go ahead.